dd32/td-gh-ex/readme.txt

 Please note that changing the colors of the theme can affect accessibility.

 == Change log ==

+Version 3.2, 2018-09-28
+Made sure that the custom templates works for all pages, not only for the front page.
+Made sure that the meta box options works with the Jetpack portfolio and testimonial post formats.
+Added a testimonial widget.
+This widget requires the Jetpack testimonial functionality to be activated.
+Made sure that the excerpt_more filter returns the default value in the admin.
+Included a footer link to the privacy policy page, if one is set up.
+Minor updates to the documentation.
+Minor code styling updates.
+Minor style changes: a left side border was added to the blockquote, a border was removed below the footer widgets.
+Matched font and styles used in the gutenberg editor.
+Updated theme and author URI.
+Updated screenshot.

 Version 3.1, 2018-01-28
 Fixed an issue with the featured content option.